jgreat/osx_docker/README.md

  * Set entries in /etc/hosts: `192.168.59.103  www-dev.jgreat.me`

 #### Troubleshooting
+ * ~/.profile sometimes isn't processed on shell startup.
+Take the `DOCKER_HOST` entry and put it in your .bashrc or someplace it will be processed.

-Virtualbox _almost_ always sets the virtualbox adapter to 192.168.59.3.
+ * Virtualbox _almost_ always sets the virtualbox adapter to 192.168.59.3.
 If it doesn't go into the VitrualBox GUI -> file -> preferences -> Network -> Host-Only Networks.
 Change the approprate vboxnet adapter to 192.168.59.3.